Standing-Storm/Magiclysm-Spells/README.md

 # New Content for Magiclysm

+(Note--by this point, most of this has been PRed and now a base part of Magiclysm)

 This mod just adds a few spells and other things I've written to the Magiclysm mod.

 Current additions: